Mohab0P/email-api/README.md

 ## 📞 Support

-For support, email tareeqiapp@gmail.com or open an issue in the repository.
+For support,open an issue in the repository.

 ---